This year we celebrate 10 years of action in

 Rural

-a full literacy program in 2 villages (pilot project).
+full literacy program in 9 villages in Kenya.

 This ambitious program aims to give